jvanengers/woolsocks-extension/README.md

   - If a recent click (≤10 min) matches the site/merchant, we mark active immediately, set cooldown, and skip redirect.
   - Otherwise we request a tracked redirect URL for the best deal and redirect once; on landing we mark active.
   - We maintain a short TTL domain‑pending state to recognize landings that open in a new tab.
+- **Session recovery flow**: When you lose your session but have previously logged in, the extension stores your email locally and can send verification emails directly without redirecting to woolsocks.eu.
+This provides seamless session recovery while keeping you in the extension.
 - The background service worker fetches via the site-proxy at `https://woolsocks.eu/api/wsProxy/...` with credentials and relay fallback.
 - For voucher links we rely on `providerReferenceId` from the deals response to build the canonical product URL (fallbacks: `productId`, `id`, or UUID in `links.webLink`).